 - Heat a small skillet over medium heat.
 Add the sesame seeds and toast, stirring occasionally, until lightly browned, about 3-4 minutes.
 Transfer seeds to a small bowl and set aside.

-- In a small bowl, whisk together rice vinegar, vegetable oil, soy sauce, sesame oil and sugar.
+In a small bowl, whisk together rice vinegar, olive oil, soy sauce, sesame oil and coconut sugar.
 Set aside.

-- In a large bowl, combine shredded cabbages and carrots.
+In a large bowl, combine shredded cabbages and carrots.
 Toss to combine.
 Add vinegar mixture and toss to coat.
-Season with kosher salt and ground pepper, to taste.

 - To serve, sprinkle with toasted sesame seeds.